Does Florida have State-Funded Health Insurance?

 Florida KidCare: Health Insurance for Kids

-Florida KidCare is for children under 19 who don’t have insurance.
+Florida KidCare provides insurance for children under 19 who do not have coverage.

 Who Qualifies?